BigNoid/script.skinshortcuts/resources/docs/started/Management Dialog.md

 If you wish to display a different label for control 500 when editing a submenu or additional menu, set the window property 'overrideName' before sending a click to 405-410

+#### Always reset shortcuts with GUI 308

+By default, GUI 308 offers the user the choice to either restore a default shortcut that the skin provides for the menu, or to reset all shortcuts in the currently edited menu to the skin defaults.
+You can choose to only provide one or the other of the options via [the skins overrides.xml file](../advanced/overrides.md) by including one of the following:-

+`<alwaysRestore>True</alwaysRestore>` - gui 308 will automatically show the restore a shortcut dialog `<alwaysReset>True</alwaysReset>` - gui 308 will automatically reset all shortcuts to skin defaults

 ***Quick links*** - [Readme](../../../README.md) - [Getting Started](./Getting Started.md) - [Advanced Usage](../advanced/Advanced Usage.md)